-Name of lecturer(s): doc.
+Course evaluation: Assessed students in total: 8ABCDEFX62.537.50.00.00.00.0Name of lecturer(s): doc.
 RNDr.
 Branislav Nižnanský, CSc.

-Person responsible for the delivery, development and quality of the study programme:

-Course code: KGE/Ge- | Course title: Regional Geography of the World 1 (Europe)

-During the semester, there will be two written examinations at the seminars, from both can be obtained a maximum of 10 points and a seminar work, for which it is possible to obtain max.
-20 points.
-In order to participate in the final exam, it is necessary to obtain a total of at least 10 points from the examinations and at least 10 points from the seminar work.
-At the final written and oral exam, the student can get max.
+University: Catholic University in Ružomberok Faculty: Faculty of Education on Course code: KGE/Ge- MD101A/22 Course title: Regional Geography of the World 1 (Europe) Type and range of planned Form of instruction: Lect Recommended study ran hours weekly: 1 / 1 ho Teaching method: on-site learning activities and teaching methods: nure / Seminar ge: ours per semester: 13 / 13 Credits: 2 Working load: 50 hours Recommended semester/tr imester: 1.
+Level of study: II.
+Prerequisities: Requirements for passing to During the semester, there obtained a maximum of 10 points.
+In order to participat from the examinations and a exam, the student can get m of points obtained from the 92%-85%, C - $84%-77%$ , D will be two written examinations at the seminars, from both can be points and a seminar work, for which it is possible to obtain max.
+20 e in the final exam, it is necessary to obtain a total of at least 10 points at least 10 points from the seminar work.
+At the final written and oral nax.
 60 points.
-The final evaluation will be based on the total number of points obtained from the seminars and the final exam.
-Subject evaluation: A - 100%-93%, B - 92%-85%, C - 84%-77%, D - 76%-69%, E - 68%-60%, Fx - 59%-0%

-After completing the subject, the student will acquire the following knowledge, skills and competences:

-- the student acquires basic physical and human geography knowledge about Europe, - analyzes natural-economic regional relations in Europe, - characterizes the main regions of Europe (western, northern, central, southwestern, southeastern, eastern Europe), - through a detailed description of the states, can characterize integration manifestations and geopolitical contexts in Europe, - identifies common geographical features and differences between countries in individual European regions and the basic geographical connections of integration processes taking place in the past and in the present, - defines geopolitical problems in individual European regions and knows the political and economic role of Europe in the global context, understands the interrelationships and conditionality of natural conditions and economic activities in the regions of Europe.

-- 1. Europe, location, area, vertical and horizontal division - 2.
-Geological and geomorphological conditions of Europe - 3.
-Climatic and hydrological conditions of Europe - 4.
-Pedological and biotic conditions of Europe and nature and landscape protection - 5.
-Economic development of Europe, European Union, former RVHP, EFTA - 6.
+The final evaluation will be based on the total number seminars and the final exam.
+Subject evaluation: $A - 100\%-93\%$ , $B - 0-76\%-69\%$ , $E - 68\%-60\%$ , $Fx - 59\%-0\%$ Learning outcomes of the course: After completing the subject, the student will acquire the following knowledge, skills and competences: the student acquires basic physical and human geography knowledge about Europe, analyzes natural-economic regional relations in Europe, characterizes the main regions of Europe (western, northern, central, southwestern, southeastern, eastern Europe), through a detailed description of the states, can characterize integration manifestations and geopolitical contexts in Europe, identifies common geographical features and differences between countries in individual European regions and the basic geographical connections of integration processes taking place in the past and in the present, defines geopolitical problems in individual European regions and knows the political and economic role of Europe in the global context, understands the interrelationships and conditionality of natural conditions and economic activities in the regions of Europe.
+Course contents: 1.
+Europe, location, area, vertical and horizontal division 2.
+Geological and geomorphological conditions of Europe 3.
+Climatic and hydrological conditions of Europe 4.
+Pedological and biotic conditions of Europe and nature and landscape protection 5.
+Economic development of Europe, European Union, former RVHP, EFTA 6.
 General characteristics of individual branches of the economy within Europe